 Get your PVCs checked out by a cardiologist if they’re happening frequently.

-Why: While PVCs are a benign condition and don’t harm the body directly, they either can point to heart disease or, over time, a high frequency of untreated PVCs could cause a weakening of the heart muscle.
+While PVCs are a benign condition and don’t harm the body directly, they can either point to heart disease or, over time, a high frequency of untreated PVCs could cause a weakening of the heart muscle.

 Get your PVCs checked if they’re causing additional symptoms beyond a heart flutter or palpitation.